Five Dynasties and Ten Kingdoms period: Ten Kingdoms

 Only ten are traditionally listed, hence the era's name.
 Some historians, such as Bo Yang, count eleven, including Yan and Qi but not the Northern Han, viewing it as simply a continuation of Later Han.
 This era also coincided with the founding of the Liao dynasty in the north, and the Dali Kingdom in the southwest.

-Other regimes during this period include Zhao, Yiwu Jiedushi, Dingnan Jiedushi, Wuping Jiedushi, Qingyuan Jiedushi, Yin, Ganzhou Uyghur Kingdom, Guiyi Circuit, and Xiliangfu.
+Other regimes during this period include Zhao, Yiwu Circuit, Dingnan Circuit, Wuping Circuit, Qingyuan Circuit, Yin, Ganzhou Uyghur Kingdom, Guiyi Circuit and Xiliangfu.

 Yang Wu

 The Yang Wu (902–937) was established in modern-day Jiangsu, Anhui, and Jiangxi.
 It was founded by Yang Xingmi, who became a Tang dynasty military governor in 892.
 The capital was initially at Guangling (present-day Yangzhou) and later moved to Jinling (present-day Nanjing).
 The kingdom fell in 937 when it was taken from within by the founder of the Southern Tang.

 Wuyue

 The Wuyue was the longest-lived (907–978) and among the most powerful of the southern states.
 Wuyue was known for its learning and culture.
 It was founded by Qian Liu, who set up his capital at Xifu (modern-day Hangzhou).
 It was based mostly in modern Zhejiang province but also held parts of southern Jiangsu.
 Qian Liu was named the Prince of Yue by the Tang emperor in 902; the Prince of Wu was added in 904.
 After the fall of the Tang dynasty in 907, he declared himself king of Wuyue.
 Wuyue survived until the eighteenth year of the Song dynasty, when Qian Shu surrendered to the expanding dynasty.